-Find out about all that was achieved by students and staff during our weekly sessions by clicking this link: Pots and Plots project report
+Find out about all that was achieved by students and staff during our weekly sessions from 2016-2017 by clicking this link: Pots and Plots project report

 From February – December 2015, Key Stage 1 and 2 children were helped by Nicola and Celia to develop food growing spaces at Rack House Primary School, Northern Moor for its Growing Kids project.
 After Easter bespoke gardening sessions for the school’s Learning Provision pupils were also delivered.